SharePoint/sp-dev-docs/docs/general-development/sharepoint-search-rest-api-overview.md

 # SharePoint Search REST API overview
-Add search functionality to client and mobile applications using the Search REST service in SharePoint Server 2013 and any technology that supports REST web requests.
+Add search functionality to client and mobile applications using the Search REST service in SharePoint and any technology that supports REST web requests.
 ## Querying with the Search REST service
 <a name="bk_queryrest"> </a>

-Search in SharePoint 2013 includes a Search REST service you can use to add search functionality to your client and mobile applications by using any technology that supports REST web requests.
+Search in SharePoint includes a Search REST service you can use to add search functionality to your client and mobile applications by using any technology that supports REST web requests.
 You can use the Search REST service to submit Keyword Query Language (KQL) or FAST Query Language (FQL) queries in your SharePoint Add-ins, remote client applications, mobile applications, and other applications.